 Obtaining a black belt is a significant accomplishment for any practitioner.
 However, about 90% of new practitioners will abandon their training before achieving their black belt ranking.
 Aside from that, it might require more than eight years of training.

 That is to say, a jiu-jitsu black belt is a highly skilled individual who has learned various techniques and has excellent cardio.
 But on the other hand, BJJ black belts receive an amount of admiration for their commitment to mastering their profession.

 Ed O’Neill began training in jiu-jitsu when he was approximately 42 years old under Rorion Gracie.
 He’s been having a good time with Rorion for quite some time now.
 They have a strong bond, almost as if they are brothers.

 In addition, he has formed a strong bond with the entire Gracie family, which is a rare accomplishment.
 Because he had never done anything like this combat sport before, it took him a long time to adapt to BJJ grappling techniques.

 Furthermore, the principle gained through this discipline is that you do not have to rely on your strength to win the fight.

-It will help if you practice proper breathing and relaxation techniques, which are incredibly vital to master.
-Unfortunately, at the time, he was entirely out of character in all of these situations.
+It will help if you practice breathing and relaxation techniques, which are vital to master.
+Unfortunately, at the time, he was entirely out of character in these situations.

-Apart from that, he tries to do something new every day, including chin-ups, cycling, rowing, weight training, dumbbell presses, squats.
+Apart from that, he tries to do something new daily, including chin-ups, cycling, rowing, weight training, dumbbell presses, and squats.

 Ed O’Neill’s Message to Those Starting BJJ After 40

-When it comes to BJJ, Ed O’Neill is living proof that you can have a successful martial arts career even if you start at the age of 40.
+Ed O’Neill proves you can have a successful martial arts career even if you start BJJ at 40.

 No, not at all!